pixavier/sdl4snap/README.md

 ## Usage and blocks

-A running example can be found [here](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/sdl4snap/master/examples/SDL2Snap-PingPong.xml).
+The PingPong example can be considered the "Hello World" of a SDL based multi-agent system.
+A running example of it can be found [here](https://snap.berkeley.edu/snap/snap.html#open:https://raw.githubusercontent.com/pixavier/sdl4snap/master/examples/SDL2Snap-PingPong.xml).

-Import (select and copy the following URL to the clipboard, and then paste it when importing into Snap *!*):
+If you want just load the SDL4Snap *!* blocks library, import it, selecting and copy the following URL to the clipboard, and then paste it in the file/URL Snap *!* import pop-up textfield:

     https://raw.githubusercontent.com/pixavier/sdl4snap/master/sdl-standalone.xml